DylanCorr2020/azure-network-protocols-NSG/README.md

 ### Step 2: Create the two Virtual Machines

-Create a Windows 10 Virtual Machine (VM).
-While creating the VM, select the previously created Resource Group .
-While creating the VM, allow it to create a new Virtual Network (Vnet) and Subnet.
-When selecting the OS select Windows 10 Pro Version 22H2 - 64X Gen2.
-When selecting size choose the following ensure it has 2 vcpus.
-Authentication type: Username/Password.
+Creating a Windows 10 Virtual Machine
+When creating your Windows 10 VM, follow these steps:

+- Resource Group: Select the previously created Resource Group.
+- Networking: Allow the VM creation process to create a new Virtual Network (VNet) and Subnet.
+- Operating System: Choose Windows 10 Pro, Version 22H2 - 64x Gen2.
-- **Note:** (agree to license agreement when selecting Windows OS)
+- Note: Be sure to agree to the license agreement when selecting the Windows OS.
+- Size: Select a VM size that includes 2 vCPUs.
+- Authentication Type: Set this to Username/Password.

 <img width="700" alt="Image" src="https://github.com/user-attachments/assets/67f09032-c14b-4a40-b00b-1ae0f00e4c97" />

-Create a Linux (Ubuntu) VM.
-While creating the VM, select the previously created Resource Group and Virtual Network—the Virtual Network MUST BE THE SAME.
-Authentication type: Username/Password.
-Ensure both VMs are in the same Virtual Network / Subnet.
-Image can be Ubuntu server 22.04 and size can be 2vpcus and 8GB of memory.
+Creating a Linux (Ubuntu) Virtual Machine
+When creating your Ubuntu VM, ensure it's configured to be in the same network as your Windows 10 VM:

+- Resource Group: Select the previously created Resource Group.
+- Virtual Network: Crucially, select the SAME Virtual Network (VNet) that was created for your Windows 10 VM.
+This ensures both VMs are in the same VNet and Subnet.
+- Image: Choose Ubuntu Server 22.04 LTS.
+- Size: Select a VM size with 2 vCPUs and 8 GB of memory.
+- Authentication Type: Set this to Username/Password.

 <img width="505" alt="Image" src="https://github.com/user-attachments/assets/385a42b5-7c2f-4516-97ed-c1084c5ae8da" />